Nike-Inc/wingtips/README.md

 The pattern for passing traces across network or application boundaries is that the calling service includes its "current span" information when calling the downstream service.
 The downstream service uses that information to generate its overall request span with the caller's span info as its parent span.
 This causes the downstream service's request span to contain the same Trace ID and sets up the correct parent-child relationship between the spans.

+#### Propagating tracing info for HTTP client requests

+**TL;DR**

+Wingtips uses the [Zipkin/B3 specification](http://zipkin.io/pages/instrumenting.html) for HTTP tracing propagation by setting specially-named request headers to the values of the caller's `Span`.
+There is a handy `HttpRequestTracingUtils.propagateTracingHeaders(...)` helper method that performs this work so that it conforms to the B3 spec - all you need to do is wrap your request or headers object in an implementation of the `HttpObjectForPropagation` interface and pass it to `HttpRequestTracingUtils.propagateTracingHeaders(...)` along with your current span.
+The helper method will set the B3 headers on your request to the appropriate values based on the `Span` you pass in.

+**Details**

+If you don't want to use the helper method described above then here are the technical details on how to propagate tracing info on a HTTP client request yourself:

 For HTTP requests it is assumed that you will pass the caller's span information to the downstream system using the request headers defined in `TraceHeaders`.
 Most headers defined in that class should be included in the downstream request (see below), as well as any application specific user ID header if you want to take advantage of the optional user ID functionality of spans.
 Note that to be [properly B3 compatible](http://zipkin.io/pages/instrumenting.html) (and therefore compatible with Zipkin systems) you should send the `X-B3-Sampled` header value as `"0"` for `false` and `"1"` for `true`.
 All the other header values should be correct if you send the appropriate `Span` property as-is, e.g. send `Span.getTraceId()` for the `X-B3-TraceId` header as it should already be in the correct B3 format.

 **Propagation requirements:**